 Survival actions are a bit different than wrongful death claims, but they are often brought at the same time.
 Essentially, survival actions allow family members or the estate of the deceased to recover personal injury damages that the deceased sustained.
 In other words, the compensation awarded here would be the amount of compensation awarded had the deceased survived and filed a personal injury lawsuit against the negligent party.

-At Callahan & Blaine, our Santa Ana wrongful death lawyers handle wrongful death claims that arise in a variety of ways.
+At Callahan & Blaine, our Santa Ana wrongful death attorneys handle wrongful death claims that arise in a variety of ways.
 Our attorneys are standing by and ready to help family members who have lost a loved one due to the following:

 An unfortunate reality is that surviving family members in these cases often lack the financial resources and legal knowledge to be able to properly pursue full compensation for their loss.
 However, an experienced Santa Ana wrongful death lawyer will be able to: